• Skip to primary navigation

 3 Homemade Limoncellos at a Glance

-Not all limoncello looks the same and that depends on a few factors (see photos above) -- such as, how many lemons you use, whether or not you zest the lemons or peel them, how long you let them steep with the alcohol before adding the simple syrup, how much simple syrup you add, and the ratio of sugar to water you use to make the simple syrup.
+Not all limoncello looks the same, and that depends on a few factors (see photos above).
+Everything from how many lemons you use, how long you let them steep with the alcohol before adding the simple syrup, how much simple syrup you add, the ratio of sugar to water you use to make the simple syrup, and finally, how old your limoncello is, all make a difference.

-Regardless of all of these factors, limoncello should be a bit (or a lot) cloudy with this happening just after you add the simple syrup.
-It goes from crystal clear bright yellow to a cloudy color instantly (even looking milky as it doesn in this recipe).
+Regardless of all of these factors, limoncello should be a bit (or a lot) cloudy at first, with this happening just after you add the simple syrup.
+It goes from crystal clear bright yellow to a cloudy color instantly (almost milky as it looks in this recipe).
+Over time, it will become less cloudy.

-fresh Sicilian lemons with leaves still attached in a natural basket with peach rim
+Fresh organic Sicilian lemons with leaves still attached in a natural basket as a substitute for Sorrento lemons, Italian lemons for the best homemade limoncello recipe.

 Why You Should Use Organic Lemons to Make Homemade Limoncello